occ-data/bpa-jfdi-p2-publication/README.md

 # bpa-jfdi-p2-publication

-This repository contains scripts and documentation associated with the publication:
+This repository contains scripts and documentation associated with the publication (current in review):

 > Hernandez, K.M., Bramlett, K., Agius, P., ..., and Leiman, L.C.
 2022.
 Contrived materials and a dataset for the evaluation of liquid biopsy tests: A Blood Profiling Atlas in Cancer (BLOODPAC) community study

 ## The datasets

 Results from the manuscript can be reproduced from a single CSV file that is registered to the [BLOODPAC Data Commons](https://data.bloodpac.org/).
-The GUID for this file is `dg.5B0D/b47b8599-1488-49d1-9047-d5b3cc661806`. (_TODO: Add in discovery page permalink and instructions_).
+The GUID for this file is `dg.5B0D/b47b8599-1488-49d1-9047-d5b3cc661806`.
+However, the simplest way to access the dataset is to use the
+permalink: [https://data.bloodpac.org/discovery/JFDI_P2/](https://data.bloodpac.org/discovery/JFDI_P2/).
+This page contains metadata about the publication and at the bottom contains a direct download link.
+These data are publicly available and open access so you do not need to be logged in for access.
+For any help with downloading the file from the BLOODPAC Data Commons, there is an "Email Support" link at the top of the commons website.

 ## Analysis